 What is Nasoalveolar Molding (NAM) for Cleft Lip or Palate?

 If your infant was born with a cleft lip or palate, we can help.
-During the first weeks of their life, we use Nasoalveolar Molding (NAM) to shape your baby’s gums, lip and nostrils non-surgically in order to reduce the cleft’s severity before he or she undergoes plastic surgery at about three to six months old.
+During the first weeks of his or her life, we use Nasoalveolar Molding (NAM) to shape your baby’s gums, lips, and nostrils non-surgically in order to reduce the cleft’s severity before he or she undergoes plastic surgery at about three to six months old.
 Only an orthodontist can offer NAM to your infant or child.
 Burleson Orthodontics is the only orthodontist in the Kansas City, Missouri (MO) area that performs Nasoalveolar Molding (NAM) procedures for cleft lip or palate exclusively at Mercy Hospital.

 When Might My Baby Need NAM?

 Orthodontists usually reserve NAM for babies and children with large clefts or deformed nostrils.
 In the past, treating these children required multiple surgeries: one to pull the lip together, a second to improve its positioning, two more for the nose, another to close the palate, and so on.
 Imagine the trauma.
 NAM allows us to improve a large cleft prior to surgery.

 We invite you to read a brief overview of Nasoalveolar Molding (NAM) for infants with cleft palate.
 After we help make the cleft smaller, the surgeon can mend the shape of your child’s nose with a much thinner scar in a single surgery.
 And that improved result means your child will likely require fewer surgeries later in childhood.